vrcd-community/vrchat-docs-localization/docs/creators.vrchat.com/worlds/examples/obstacle-course/build-from-demo-parts.md

 4. Once you've placed your Hazards, press the "Refresh" button at bottom of the Utility window.
 This will inject some references into your Hazards so they can properly Respawn your users when they touch the Hazard.

-:::danger NO SERIOUSLY - UNPACK THAT PREFAB!
+::: danger NO SERIOUSLY - UNPACK THAT PREFAB!

 :::